codefellows-seattle-javascript-401d10/lecture-16-19-express-auth/LAB-18.md

 * create a test that uploads one of these files to your route using form-data
 * use multer to parse the request
 * upload the file to S3
-* create a new insance of your mongoose model storing the URI to your file on s3
+* create a new instance of your mongoose model storing the URI to your file on s3
 * respond to the client with the model stored in your mongo database

 # server endpoints